kubeedge/kubeedge/docs/proposals/keadm-scope.md

 ```

-"keadm join" command bootstraps KubeEdge's edge component.
+"keadm join" command bootstraps KubeEdge's worker node (at the edge) component.
-It checks if the pre-requisites are installed already,
-If not installed, this command will help in download,
-install and execute on the host.
-It will also connect with cloud component to receieve
+It will also connect with cloud component to receive
 further instructions and forward telemetry data from
 devices to cloud